Rakeshpatel87p/react-timerOrg/README.md

-React Timer Application User Statistic Dashboard so participants can see how they spend their ti

-Tech Used: React, Redux, Thunk, Chart.js, Firebase.
+Its already 5PM!
+The workday is over and it feels like nothing was accomplished.
+Where did the time go?

+This App creates a seamless UI, where users can track their activities and track how they spend their time at work.

+Technologies used: React/Redux/LocalStorage/Chart.js